Idealism vs. Materialism: the Mental Universe Explained

 The crystallization of infinite consciousness into a separate point of view can be likened to the formation of a whirlpool in a flowing river.
 Just as a whirlpool is composed entirely of the water from which it arises, our physical bodies and brains are composed entirely of consciousness.
 It would be absurd to suggest that a whirlpool generates the very water of the river in which it appears.
 (Credit to Bernardo Kastrup for this analogy)

 One might argue that changes in the brain, brought about by external influences, lead to alterations in subjective reality, and thus, subjective reality must arise from the brain.
 However, this reasoning falters when we recognize the brain as a receiver of the Cosmic Mind.
-As the brain, which is itself consciousness, interacts with other forms of consciousness – be it a neurosurgeon’s scalpel, a mind-altering substance, or even the food we consume – the subjective perception of reality is altered.
+As the brain, which is itself consciousness, interacts with other forms of consciousness – be it a neurosurgeon’s scalpel, a mind-altering substance, or even the food we eat – the subjective perception of reality is altered.
 The interplay of consciousness with itself gives rise to the fluctuations in our subjective experience.
-This dynamic is mirrored in the realm of thought: when you entertain positive or negative thoughts, you generate corresponding emotional states.
+This dynamic is mirrored in a more direct way in the realm of thought: when you entertain positive or negative thoughts, you generate corresponding emotional states.

 Intriguingly, when brain activity diminishes and the crystallized subjective mind begins to dissolve back into the cosmic consciousness, transpersonal experiences often occur.
 Mystical states can be induced through various means, such as meditation, breathwork, near-death experiences, or the use of psychedelics.
 While it is commonly believed that such substances increase brain activity, they actually tend to suppress it.
 This observation aligns with the hypothesis that the brain’s function is to crystallize cosmic consciousness into a limited perspective.